 The engine is revving, the light turns green and I am off, hurtling out of the pits and onto the race track followed by a clutch of wannabee race champs.
 I’m leading at the first bend, overtaken at the second and only just make it around the third because now, instead of thinking of the task in hand, my mind has wandered to all the strange things I have done on cruise ships over the years.

 There have been plenty but this, racing a go-kart on Norwegian Cruise Line’s new ship Norwegian Bliss, has to take poll position.
-Given she is cruising from Seattle to Alaska this summer and next (you’ll find her itineraries on the ROL Cruise website), I guess you could say it is just another wild experience to notch up on a cruise to America’s 49th state.
+Given she is cruising from Seattle to Alaska this summer and next, I guess you could say it is just another wild experience to notch up on a cruise to America’s 49th state.

 Here are some other bizarre and unique things that you can do on a cruise ship: